Targeting Multi-Loop Integrals with Neural Networks: Machine learning contour deformations

 \subsection{Normalizing flow setup}

 The reasons to split the full mapping $\vec{x}\to\vec{z}$ into the real mapping $\vec{x}\to\vec{y}$ and the complex mapping $\vec{y}\to\vec{z}$ as in \ref{eq:gen_lambda} and \ref{eq:second_trafo} are the following: First, it will allow us to use a normalizing flow~\cite{nflow1,Kobyzev_2020,papamakarios2019normalizing,nflow_review,mller2018neural} for the real mapping, giving us a tractable Jacobian.
-The Jacobian of the complex mapping needs to be evaluated numerically and is computationally more expensive.
+The Jacobian of the complex mapping needs to be evaluated numerically and is computationally more expensive than the Jacobian of the normalizing flow.
 Second, when we evaluate a kinematic phase-space point which does not require any contour deformation, as there are no integrable singularities, we just turn off the complex mapping.
 The real mapping then becomes a version of neural importance sampling~\cite{maxim,Bothmann:2020ywa,Gao:2020vdv,Gao:2020zvv,Chen:2020nfb,Danziger:2021eeg}.

 To train our network we will use the variance loss defined in \ref{eq:variance_loss}.
 From the discussion of the $\Lambda$-glob algorithm and \ref{fig:abserr-by-1d-lambda} we know that the integration error is fairly insensitive to small changes in $\lambda$.
 Furthermore, for the parametrization in \ref{eq:gen_lambda}, we found that making $\lambda$ local (i.e. dependent on $\vec{x}$) also hardly affects the loss.
 Because the introduction of a neural network comes with a computational cost, we keep $\lambda$ global in our NN-approach.
 This means we rely on the $\Lambda$-glob algorithm to first find optimized $\lambda_j$ and then use a normalizing-flow network to optimize the sampling of the real parameters and minimize the variance.
 In our experiments we perform the numerical loop integration for various Feynman diagrams given in \ref{fig:feyn_diags}, which are represented in the $N$-dimensional Feynman parameter space.